 Aberdeen is Scotland's third most populous city.
 High technology in the electronics design and development industry, research in agriculture and fishing and the oil industry have largely been responsible for Aberdeen's economic boom.
 The United Kingdom is in Western Europe, and consists of islands including the northern one-sixth of the island of Ireland between the North Atlantic Ocean and the North Sea, northwest of France.
-Temperate; moderated by prevailing southwest winds over the North Atlantic Current; more than one-half of the days are overcast.
-Mostly rugged hills and low mountains; level to rolling plains in east and southeast.
+The climate is temperate, moderated by prevailing southwest winds over the North Atlantic Current.
+More than one-half of the days are overcast.
 The official language is English.
 There are areas (such as north-western Wales and remote parts of Scotland) where it is the second language.
 French is the most commonly taught second language.
 The main religion is Christianity.
 The economy of the United Kingdom is that of a major developed capitalist economy.
 The United Kingdom is one of the world's most globalised countries.
 The British economy is made up of the economies of England, Scotland, Wales and Northern Ireland.
 In 1973, the UK acceded to the European Economic Community which is now known as the European Union after the ratification of the Treaty of Maastricht in 1993.
 The UK economy had been one of the strongest EU economies in terms of inflation, interest rates and unemployment, all of which remained relatively low until the 2008-09 recession, when unemployment rose dramatically, and interest rates fell to 0.5%.
-The population in Aberdeen is 0.217 Mil (2014 est.), while the inflation rate is 1.9% (2014 est.).
+Expatriate business dress is generally formal, comprising suits and ties for men and suits for women, although this may differ by industry and geographic area.
+If in doubt, it is best to be more formal than informal.
+The security risk for expatriates in the United Kingdom is low.
+Risks include opportunistic street crime (such as pickpocketing, bag-snatching, mugging and vehicle theft), violent crime in some areas of larger cities, and terrorism.
+The currency of UK is the British Pound (GBP).
+Banking is on a par with the rest of Western Europe and North America.
+Medical facilities are good, however the cost of treatment for expatriates from outside the EU can be high.
+The population of Aberdeen is 197,000 (2018 est.), while the inflation rate is 2.7% for the United Kingdom as at February 2018.

 Cost Of Living

-The cost of living for expatriates in Aberdeen as at 1 July 2014 is very high in comparison to other places in the world.
-In Aberdeen, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: High 2) Clothing: High 3) Communication: Average 4) Education: Very High 5) Furniture & Appliances: Low 6) Groceries: High 7) Healthcare: High 8) Household Accommodation: Very High 9) Miscellaneous: High 10) Personal Care: Very High 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: Very High Aberdeen is for example 22.1% more expensive than Montevideo for groceries, 30.7% more expensive for household costs than Durban, and 31.6% more expensive for transport costs than Athens.
+The cost of living for expatriates / professional migrants in In Aberdeen, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Aberdeen as at 1 April 2018 is high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: High 2) Clothing: Very High 3) Communication: Very Low 4) Education: Low 5) Furniture & Appliances: Low 6) Groceries: High 7) Healthcare: Very Low 8) Household Accommodation: High 9) Miscellaneous: Low 10) Personal Care: Average 11) Recreation & Culture: Average 12) Restaurants Meals Out and Hotels: High 13) Transport: High Aberdeen is for example 29.8% more expensive than Houston TX for groceries, 50.5% more expensive for household costs than Kuala Lumpur, and 37.5% more expensive for transport costs than Dubai.
+The hardship premium for Aberdeen for an expat from Perth, is for example 0%, i.e. host location (Aberdeen) premium of 10% minus home (Perth) location premium of 10%.
 Aberdeen is ranked as a minimal hardship location.
-Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
-Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
-In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
-The hardship premium for Aberdeen for an expat from Zurich is for example 0%, i.e. host location (Aberdeen) premium of 10% minus home (Zurich) location premium of 10%.
-Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
-Want to know more about cost of living, hardship or expat pay in Aberdeen?
+Want to know more about cost of living, hardship (quality of living) or expat salary in Aberdeen?
 Register subscribe to your home location and Aberdeen and run your personalised reports.